mattbdean/Helium/README.md

 Enter password: (enter value of MYSQL_ROOT_PASSWORD from before)
 ```

+This will (re)create a user with name `user` and password `password`, as well as the `helium` database.
 When finished, kill the container

 ```
 $ docker kill mysql-helium